Kev-Daran/social-media-backend-api/README.md

 # FastAPI Social Media API

-A robust REST API built with FastAPI for a social media platform featuring user authentication, post management, and voting functionality.
+A REST API built with FastAPI for a social media platform featuring user authentication, post management, and voting functionality.

 ## Features